 Basically, what you are looking for is a continuation of the trend that has been going after it hits some resistance levels that you have drawn on your Fibonacci chart.
 If it hits those levels and then continues on the downtrend, then you are in great shape to make money on the continued momentum downward.

 The last thing in the world that you want to do is try to fight the trends, so do everything in your power to ensure that the trend really is moving the way that you expect it to move.
-If this holds true, then you can place a trade after you have confirmation that your Fibonacci level has been touched but not breached.
+If this holds true, then you can place a trade after you have confirmation that your Fibonacci retracements has been touched but not breached.
 You can then take advantage of the long slide back down to levels that were even lower than the level that you initially got in at.
 If that is true, then you have indeed potentially found something worth taking a closer look at and potentially trading.

 Whatever you do, make sure you always look for confirmation before assuming that your Fibonacci levels are drawn perfectly.
 A lot of people forget this step, and it can prove damaging to their portfolio when they make errors like that.

-Be Patient With Fibonacci Charts
+Be Patient With Fibonacci Retracements

-You need to be very patient when using Fibonacci charts.
+You need to be very patient when using Fibonacci retracements.
 Not only are they challenging to learn how to draw in the first place, but you might also get some trades wrong if you try to act on them too quickly after certain price levels are hit.
 You always need to be patient and wait for the price to confirm what you suspect is happening before you can have a certain degree of confidence in your plays.
 Then, and only then, can you truly feel like you have made the right play on that currency pair.